 - Synthetic sound.
 Cheap keyboard models often have “cheap” synthetic sound

 - Speaker sound.
-The built in speaker sound can be poor if not connected to external speakers
+The built-in speaker sound can be poor if not connected to external speakers

 Selecting The Right Instrument For Yourself

 Which instrument to select?
 It’s impossible to provide a simple answer to that question, cause there’s always more than one perception.
-There are differences, but much is quite similar whether you choose to play the piano or keyboard.
+There are differences, but much is quite similar to whether you choose to play the piano or keyboard.

 Here are three essential questions that should be answered before choosing what you want to play: